 The EHC needs assessment should include reports from your child’s school too.
 These can include information about existing SEN support, progress, grades, assessments and anything else sent to the local authority.
 You can use these reports to support your appeal.

-Keep a copy of any relevant letters or emails.
+Keep a copy of letters or emails.
 You might be able to use them in your evidence.

 Write to the professional and the local authority to ask them to review the reports if they: